jionkim00/Airplane-Wifi-Reddit-Browser-Bot/README.md

 ## Commands
 Commands you can use with the bot:

-- /start: Activate the bot and start fetching posts.
+- `/start`: Activate the bot and start fetching posts.

-- /next: Fetch the next set of text-only posts from Reddit's popular page.
+- `/fetchreddit`: Fetch the latest text posts from Reddit's popular page.
+- `/next`: Fetch the next set of text posts.

-- /help: Get information about the bot commands.
+- `/help`: Get information about the bot commands.

 ## Contributing
 Contributions to this project are welcome!
 If you have any improvements or bug fixes to suggest, please feel free to open an issue (preferred) or submit a pull request.

 Here is a list of things that I personally wish to implement:
+- add ability to specify subreddit instead of just browsing 'all'
+- View upvotes
 - Browse comments in a similar manner (specify which post to view comments of or go down one by one for posts)
-- View upvotes
-- r/askreddit and similar subreddits to be formatted for easy viewing